 Protect your domain and gain visitors' trust with an SSL-encrypted website!

 SSL stands for secure sockets layer.
 This is an encryption protocol in the TCP/IP protocol stack.
 An SSL certificate serves as binding proof of identity – in addition, the certificate often contains information which allows the browser and server to establish encryption.
+Today, however, the certificate is no longer based on SSL, but is based on the successor TLS (Transport Layer Security) by default, whereby the old name has been largely retained and is still used today.

 What is an SSL certificate?